sje30/rrs/rrs_primer.md

 afford high APCs, this system excludes those researchers, particularly from other countries (the global South, ref?) that cannot affrord such fees.

+It may be that the RRS is a tool that may disappear after a few years, if publishers accept that authors hold the rights to their AAM.
+In this sense, the RRS would have been a success, even if no longer requierd, as it brought about the necessary change.
+However, experience has shown us that publishers are capable of responding to strong moves with equally strong moves, and what "unintended consequences" there may be of adopting RRS.
+However, given how messed up scholarly communications is to the outsider, we doubt it will make matters worse for us as academics.

 In a nutshell, if traditional publishers see the RRS as a threat to their continued existence, then this at least promotes discussion.
 We